 \section{Supporting Information}

 The isolated D3 contribution to the interaction energy as a function of distance together with a comparison to the D4 correction.
 RDF and RCN for calcium at infinite dilution.
-RDFs of water in all the systems, as well as additional RDFs of oxygen--anion in concentrated solutions.
-Input files and initial conditions needed to reproduce all the calculations presented in this study are provided.
+RDFs of water in all the systems, as well as additional oxygen--anion RDFs in concentrated solutions.